-In the British Overseas Territories of Bermuda, Cayman Islands, Falkland Islands and the Turks and Caicos Islands the Director-Generals of Civil Aviation (DGCA) have been designated by the respective Governors with responsibilities for aviation safety oversight.
+In the British Overseas Territories of Bermuda, Cayman Islands, Falkland Islands and the Turks and Caicos Islands, the respective Director-Generals of Civil Aviation (DGCA) have been designated by the respective Governors with responsibilities for aviation safety oversight.

-The responsibility for the oversight of aviation activity in the other OTs, Anguilla, British Virgin Islands, Monserrat and St Helena, is designated by the local Governors to Air Safety Support International (ASSI).
+The responsibility for the oversight of aviation activity in the other OTs, including Anguilla, British Virgin Islands, Monserrat and St Helena, is designated by the local Governors to Air Safety Support International (ASSI).

-This chapter sets out the legislative structure which applies in all the UK OTs whether they are designated by the Governor to the DGCA or whether the designations are assigned to ASSI.
+This chapter sets out the legislative structure which applies in all the UK OTs whether the responsibility for safety oversight has been designated by the respective Governors to the respective DGCAs or whether the designations have been assigned to ASSI.